Levon (song): Notable covers and performances

-"Levon" has been covered by several artists, including, Myles Kennedy, Jon Bon Jovi (who covered the song on the tribute album Two Rooms, and says that "Levon" is his favourite song of all time, saying that he looks up to Elton John as his idol) and Canadian rock singer-songwriter Billy Klippert.
-Mary McCreary recorded a version of "Levon" on her highly regarded LP Jezebel, Shelter Records SR-2110 (1974).
+"Levon" has been covered by several artists, including Myles Kennedy, Jon Bon Jovi (who covered the song on the tribute album Two Rooms, and says that "Levon" is his favourite song of all time, saying that he looks up to Elton John as his idol) and Canadian rock singer-songwriter Billy Klippert.
+Mary McCreary recorded a version of "Levon" on her LP Jezebel, Shelter Records SR-2110 (1974).
 Phil Lesh and Friends started playing the song in April 2012, shortly after Levon Helm's death.

 Since 1971, John regularly performed this song alongside "Tiny Dancer" on his concert tours in various decades.